ksruthi1992/park/docs/Parking-Report-Phase1.md

 * A Driver can be a university student, faculty member, or campus staff.
 Drivers are the primary consumers of the system.
 A Driver's goal is to find the nearest available parking space based on their approach to campus or destination on campus.

-**Enforcer** Initiating Actor

-* An Enforcer is an employee of the campus parking enforcement team.
-Enforcers are the primary providers of the system.
-An Enforcer's goal is to help manage the flow of traffic and campus and help Drivers get to their locations as quickly and easily as possible.

 **Sensor** Participating Actor

 * A Sensor provides the self-report technology the system relies on to determine the occupancy status of an individual space in a parking lot.
 The Sensor provides real-time status updates of either occupied or vacant.